junburden/Handball-shot-stats/README.md

-Statistics can be saved to and loaded from csv files The current layout of the csv files is: x position, y position, whether it is a goal(boolean)
+Statistics can be saved to and loaded from csv files The current layout of the csv files is: x position, y position, whether it is a goal(boolean), which team it was for(int)

-This will be expanded to:
+This will be expanded to include:

 x position(double), y position(double), whether it is a goal(boolean), shooters name(string), shooters team(string), goalies name(string) goalies team(string)